Search Results for: ottoman period

 Of Saatnâme: Islamic Timekeeping and Astrology Texts

 The concept of time is both directly relevant to human life and broad enough to evade universal definitions.
-Our perception of time relates to the dimensions we interact with, leading to the emergence of multiple and differing understandings of time.
-While there are numerous and diverse narratives about such a vast concept, for Muslims, the foundation of their understanding of …
+Our perception of time relates to the dimensions we interact with, creating multiple and differing understandings.
+Muslims ground their understanding of time in the Qur’an and the Sunnah.
+Let’s discover Saatnâme: manuals of Islamic timekeeping.
+God’s swearing by “time” in the Qur’an …

 Traditional Ankara Houses